-- details of any public consultation activities undertaken, and their outcomes - projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies - employment opportunities expected to be generated by the project (including construction and operational phases).
+- (a) details of any public consultation activities undertaken, and their outcomes - (b) details of any consultation with Indigenous stakeholders - (c) projected economic costs and benefits of the project, including the basis for their estimation through cost/benefit analysis or similar studies - (d) employment opportunities expected to be generated by the project (including construction and operational phases).

-Economic and social impacts should be considered at the local, regional and national levels.
-Details of the relevant cost and benefits of alternative options to the proposed action should also be included.
+Economic and social impacts should be considered at the local and regional levels.
+Details of the relevant cost and benefits of alternative options to the proposed action, as identified in Section 4 above, should also be included.